metal3-io/metal3-docs/design/metadata-handling.md

   errorMessage: ""
 ```

-The Metal3Data will contain the index of this node, and links to the secrets
+The RenderedData will contain the index of this node, and links to the secrets
-generated and to the Metal3Machine using this Metal3Data object.
+generated and to the Metal3Machine using this RenderedData object.

-If the Metal3DataTemplate object is updated, the generated secrets will not be
+If the Template object is updated, the generated secrets will not be
 updated, to allow for reprovisioning of the nodes in the exact same state as
 they were initially provisioned.
 Hence, to do an update, it is necessary to do
 a rolling upgrade of all nodes.

-The reconciliation of the Metal3DataTemplate object will also be triggered by
+The reconciliation of the Template object will also be triggered by
 changes on Metal3Machines.
 In the case that a Metal3Machine gets modified, if
-the `dataTemplate` references a Metal3DataTemplate, that object will be reconciled.
+the `dataTemplate` references a Template, that *DataClaim* object will be
+reconciled.
 There will be two cases:

-- An already generated Metal3Data object exists with an ownerReference to this
+- An already generated RenderedData object exists for that *DataClaim*.
+In that
-  Metal3Machine.
-In that case, the reconciler will verify that the required
+  case, the reconciler will verify that the required secrets exist.
+If they do
-  secrets exist.
-If they do not, they will be created.
+  not, they will be created.
-- if no Metal3Data exists with an ownerReference to this Metal3Machine, then the
+- if no RenderedData exists for that *DataClaim*, then the
   reconciler will create one and fill the respective field with the secret name.

-To create a Metal3Data object, the Metal3DataTemplate controller will select an
+To create a RenderedData object, the *DataClaim* controller will select an
 index for that Metal3Machine.
 The selection happens by selecting the lowest
 available index that is not in the `indexes` field of the status.
 If the
-`indexes` field is empty, the controller will list all existing Metal3Data
+`indexes` field is empty, the controller will list all existing RenderedData
-object linked to this Metal3DataTemplate and recreate the unavailable indexes.
+object linked to this Template and recreate the unavailable indexes.
-It will fill it by extracting the index from the Metal3Data names.
+It will fill it by extracting the index from the RenderedData names.
 The indexes
 always start from 0 and increment by 1.
 The lowest available index is to be used
 next.
-The `dataNames` field contains the map of Metal3Machine to Metal3Data.
+The `dataNames` field contains the map of Metal3Machine to RenderedData.

-Once the next lowest available index is found, it will create the Metal3Data
+Once the next lowest available index is found, it will create the RenderedData
 object.
-The name would be a concatenation of the Metal3DataTemplate name and
+The name would be a concatenation of the Template name and
 index.
 Upon conflict, it will fetch again the list to consider the new list of
-Metal3Data and try to create the new object with the new index, this will happen
+RenderedData and try to create the new object with the new index, this will happen
 until the new object is created successfully.
 Upon success, it will render the
 content values, and create the secrets containing the rendered data.
 The
 controller will generate the content based on the `metaData` or `networkData`
-field of the Metal3DataTemplate Specs.
+field of the Template Specs.
+The *ready* field in the *DataClaim* and the
+*renderedData* will then be set accordingly.

 Once the generation is successful, the status field `ready` will be set to True.
 If any error happens during the rendering, an error message will be added.